 Then, why is production organization so important, and what can we learn from it?
 Metallurgist Ursula Martius Franklin is one of the very first people to apply the general theories of craft production in archaeology to the specific case of Chinese bronzes.
-Franklin's approach regards "forces and relations of production as the activators of all social development," and looks at early Chinese societies "as an organic entity growing with time toward levels of greater and greater internal complexity."
-The study of bronze production is thus the study of the driving force behind social development, which, to be more specific, contains the study of technological development, human relations, and social structure.
+Franklin's approach regards "forces and relations of production as the activators of all social development," and looks at early Chinese societies "as an organic entity growing with time toward levels of greater and greater internal complexity."102 The study of bronze production is thus the study of the driving force behind social development, which, to be more specific, contains the study of technological development, human relations, and social structure.

 Franklin's main contribution is the proposition of the idea of holistic and prescriptive processes in piece-molding Chinese bronzes.
 The holistic approach requires the artisans to have a judgment of the whole production process, which is sequential and linear.
 For example, when making an iron sword, an artisan receives his raw material with a clear image of the final product in mind.
 Moreover, the sequential production process implies that one cannot start decorating the sword until he has finished making a sword from the original ingot.
 In a prescriptive process, on the other hand, the production process can be seen as "sequences of unit processes," in which the outcome depends more on the completion rather than the sequence of the units.
-In a prescriptive process, there could be technological abstractions between two process units, meaning that specialized mold makers might not know anything about smelting ingot; in this way, the whole production process requires autonomous and specialized skill sets and an effective oversight of the entire operation.
-104 According to Franklin, the prescriptive process has a higher chance to produce standardized shapes and décor and is more likely to be a product of a complex, hierarchical society.
+In a prescriptive process, there could be technological abstractions between two process units, meaning that specialized mold makers might not know anything about smelting ingot; in this way, the whole production process requires autonomous and specialized skill sets and an effective oversight of the entire operation.103 According to Franklin, the prescriptive process has a higher chance to produce standardized shapes and décor and is more likely to be a product of a complex, hierarchical society.

-&lt;sup>103 Ursula Martius Franklin, "The Beginnings of Metallurgy in China: A Comparative Approach," in The Great Bronze Age of China: A Symposium (Los Angeles: Los Angeles County Museum of Art, 1983), 94.
-Franklin 1983, 96-97.
+102 Ursula Martius Franklin, "The Beginnings of Metallurgy in China: A Comparative Approach," in The Great Bronze Age of China : A Symposium (Los Angeles: Los Angeles County Museum of Art, 1983), 94.

 Liu's investigation of the production of Erlitou bronzes is primarily based on Franklin's framework.
 She believes that the Erlitou culture demonstrates a set of characteristics that enables a prescriptive process of bronze production, including state control of resources, people, and knowledge.
-And the implied stratified workshop organization may stimulate the social complexity of Erlitou.
-105 Franklin argues that the Chinese metallurgy technology, whose originality is still under debate, followed the indigenous pattern of pottery production.
-She sees the approach of "chemically" altering the properties of bronzes by changing the composition as being inspired by changing the nature of the pottery vessels by controlling the constituents like clay, sand, and temper.
-She further argues that the piece-mold technique originally designed for ceramic production, as well as the management of kiln temperature, are necessary prerequisites for the subsequent development of bronze metallurgy technology in early China.
-107 Liu confirmed Franklin's arguments and added her own observation.
-She further noted that the forms of the earliest bronze vessels emulated "their pottery predecessors found in Neolithic mortuary context," which suggests a continuation of the ritual system from which the bronze vessels inherited.
-108 This might also suggest a gradual transition of the indicator of elite power from white pottery to bronzes.
-Liu further notes that the bronze foundry was located close to the royal palace in the Erlitou site, which is the only locale yet found to have evidence of producing
+And the implied stratified workshop organization may stimulate the social complexity of Erlitou.104 Franklin argues that the Chinese metallurgy technology, whose originality is still under debate, followed the indigenous pattern of pottery production.105 She sees the approach of "chemically" altering the properties of bronzes by changing the composition as being inspired by changing the nature of the pottery vessels by controlling the constituents like clay, sand, and temper.
+She further argues that the piece-mold technique originally designed for ceramic production, as well as the management of kiln temperature, are necessary prerequisites for the subsequent development of bronze metallurgy technology in early China.106 Liu confirmed Franklin's arguments and added her own observation.
+She further noted that the forms of the earliest bronze vessels emulated "their pottery predecessors found in Neolithic mortuary context," which suggests a continuation of the ritual system from which the bronze